Meghanath-M-M/Useless_Project/README.md

 4. Click the **Load unpacked** button in the top left.
 5. Select the folder you just unzipped (the one containing this `README.md` file).

-## 🔑 Setup & Usage
+## 🔑 Setup Guide

+### 1. Get a Free Gemini API Key
+The AI Curator requires a Gemini API key to write its hilarious backstories for your tabs.
+1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey) and sign in with your Google account.
+2. Click the **"Create API key"** button in the top left.
+3. Copy the generated key.

+### 2. Configure the Extension
 1. **Pin the Extension**: Click the puzzle piece icon 🧩 in Chrome's top right toolbar and "pin" the Museum of Tabs icon so it's easily accessible.
 2. **Add your API Key**: Click the museum icon to open it.
-It will prompt you for a **Gemini API Key** (required for the AI Curator to write the backstories).
-Paste your key and hit enter.
+It will immediately prompt you for your key.
+Paste the key you copied and hit Enter.

+### 3. Usage & Features
-3. **Explore**: Scroll horizontally to walk through the rooms.
+- **Explore**: Scroll horizontally to walk through your open tabs and clipboard fragments.
-4. **Trigger an Auction**: Close a random tab in your browser, then open the museum and scroll to Room 4 to see it marked as "Sold at Auction"!
+- **Trigger an Auction**: Close a random tab in your browser, then open the museum and scroll to the final room to see it marked as "Sold at Auction"!

 ---
 *Created for the Hackathon.*